 “They’re going to lose out on class rings, senior pictures, all of that,” Galambos said.
 “Plus, starting a new school in your senior year?
 That’s not fair.”
 She said too much of the meeting was focused on questions the committee had for the state department of education instead of parents’ concerns.

 A spokesperson for the South Carolina Department of Education said this was an introductory meeting.
 He expects parents’ concerns to be addressed in later meetings.
-The next transition meeting is scheduled for July 12th.
+The next transition meeting was scheduled for July 12th, but was later postponed.